Business Tips

 Running a catering business on gut feeling is a fast track to thin margins and missed opportunities.
 The caterers who consistently grow are the ones who measure what matters and adjust based on real data, not hunches.

 These 12 key performance indicators (KPIs) give you a clear picture of your financial health, operational efficiency, and sales pipeline.
-Track them monthly, and you'll spot problems before they become emergencies.
+Track them monthly, and you will spot problems before they become emergencies.

 Financial KPIs